lillypad/vim-lillypad/README.md

 New Features:</br>
 - Move cursor from NERDTree to first buffer automatically

+Features to Come:</br>
+- Tmux install and 256 color
+- Add 256 color to bashrc

 One quick install and config script and your up and running.